Take response actions on a file

 Use the deep analysis feature to investigate the details of any file, usually during an investigation of an alert or for any other reason where you suspect malicious behavior.
 This feature is available within the Deep analysis tab, on the file's profile page.

-Submit for deep analysis is enabled when the file is available in the Microsoft Defender ATP backend sample collection, or if it was observed on a Windows 10 machine that supports submitting to deep analysis.
+Submit for deep analysis is enabled when the file is available in the Defender for Endpoint backend sample collection, or if it was observed on a Windows 10 device that supports submitting to deep analysis.

 Only files from Windows 10 can be automatically collected.

-Due to backend processing flows in the Microsoft Security Center Portal, there could be up to 10 minutes of latency between file submission and availability of the deep analysis feature in Microsoft Defender ATP.
+Due to backend processing flows in the Microsoft Security Center Portal, there could be up to 10 minutes of latency between file submission and availability of the deep analysis feature in Defender for Endpoint.

-When the sample is collected, Microsoft Defender ATP runs the file in is a secure environment and creates a detailed report of observed behaviors and associated artifacts, such as files dropped on machines, communication to IPs, and registry modifications.
+When the sample is collected, Defender for Endpoint runs the file in is a secure environment and creates a detailed report of observed behaviors and associated artifacts, such as files dropped on devices, communication to IPs, and registry modifications.

 Submit files for deep analysis: